Investment Market influences are economic

 Monetary policy relates basically to interest rates and the supply of money, i.e. notes, in the system.
 Central Banks have the ability to control this simply by printing or withdrawing notes to ensure that the amount of cash available is appropriate.

 Central Banks are constantly reviewing and ‘tweaking’ monetary policy.
-When all is going well and the aim is merely to maintain the status quo, policy settings are said to be neutral i.e. interest rates and the supply of money are left unchanged.
+Neytral policy settings apply when the economy is going well and the bank’s aim is merely to maintain the status quo.
+Interest rates, and the supply of money, are unchanged.
 Central Banks will act to cool an overheated economy and control inflation by tightening policy settings i.e raising interest rates and taking cash out of the system.
 On the other hand Central Banks will seek to stimulate a slowing economy by cutting interest rates and printing more money, or in other words, by loosening policy settings.

 When we first posted this article, economies around the world were slowing – and the latter of the above scenarios was in full effect.
 The other financial impact on markets is fiscal policy.